-We have audited the basic financial statements of the Clackamas County Enhanced Law Enforcement District (the District) as of and for the year ended June 30, 2017 and have issued our report thereon dated September 28, 2017.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.
+We have audited the basic financial statements of the Clackamas County Enhanced Law Enforcement District (the District), a component unit of Clackamas County, Oregon, as of and for the year ended June 30, 2019 and have issued our report thereon dated November 20, 2019.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller of the United States, and the provisions of the Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Oregon Secretary of State.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free of material misstatement.